 The Feminist Forum was founded in 1995 through the Women’s Studies and Gender Studies Program at Loyola University Chicago.
 The Feminist Forum was founded in order to provide a supportive, safe, and open environment to discuss women and women’s issues.
 A pro-active organization, the Feminist Forum seeks to bring speakers and hold events to raise awareness of the challenges in many women’s lives such as sexual violence, HIV and AIDS, discrimination, sexual harassment and awareness of systems of patriarchy.

-Advocate has been set up to serve the Loyola Community by creating a safe and comfortable environment for gay, lesbian, bisexual, transgender, queer, and straight ally students, faculty, administration and staff.
+Rainbow Connection has been set up to serve the Loyola Community by creating a safe and comfortable environment for gay, lesbian, bisexual, transgender, queer, and straight ally students, faculty, administration and staff.
 The organization will work to educate the Loyola community and beyond on issues pertaining to LGBTQA peoples and acts for the rights and equalities of all.
-As the official LGBTQA organization, Advocate is a resource to the University and all of its parts and strives to fulfill the call for cura personalis directed under the Ignatian charism.
+As the official LGBTQA organization, Rainbow Connection is a resource to the University and all of its parts and strives to fulfill the call for cura personalis directed under the Ignatian charism.

 Women of Color Leadership & Rites of Passage Program (LUCES)